Stuycs-K/project03-final-9-linr-wue/README.md

 ## Creating a data file

-If the user wants to create a data file, they should type "read (file_name)" in the terminal.
+If the user wants to create a data file, they should type "create (file_name)" in the terminal.

 ## Deleting a data file

-If the user wants to delete a data file, they should type "read (file_name)" in the terminal.
+If the user wants to delete a data file, they should type "remove (file_name)" in the terminal.

 ## Reading the data file

 If the user wants to view the data file, they should type "read (file_name)" in the terminal.

+## Listing files in directory

+If the user wants to list all the files, they should type "list (< or >)" in the terminal.

+The other listing functions are "list moddate (< or >)" and "list size (< or >)".
+The user can also add "-l" after "list".

 ## Sorting the data

-If the user wants to sort the data file, they should type "sort (file_name) (>/<)" in the terminal.
+If the user wants to sort the data file, they should type "sort (file_name) (< or >)" in the terminal.
-Then, the user will be prompted to type the column they want to sort the data by.
+Then, the user will be prompted to type the column they want to sort the data by, which should be the integer value shown in reading the data.

 ## Editing the data file